 Stakeholder Collaboration should be established as a formal workstream within the [B10] Roadmap for Transformation, with measurable performance metrics built into the Benefits Realization framework.
 Stakeholder engagement underpins all other parts of the TGF, because anyone in involved in the realization of the [B1] Vision for Transformation (or receiving benefits as a result) is considered a stakeholder.
 However, intensive multi-stakeholder engagement is particularly important for [B1] Vision for Transformation, [B2] Program Leadership, [B7] Supplier Partnership, [S2] Brand-led Service Delivery, [S1] Stakeholder Empowerment and [S3] Identity and Privacy Management.
 The development of successful customer franchises within the [B4] Franchise Marketplace will depend on the effectiveness of collaborative governance – while at the same time helping improve stakeholder collaboration significantly.

+Volume Three: Tactical Implementation of the Smart Lean Government (SLG) Practical Guide (PG) provides tools and the processes for using them to implement transformational initiatives.

 [B6] Policy Product Management